Gyokuro vs Kabusecha vs Sencha – What are the differences?

 What is Kabusecha?

-Kabusencha literally translates to place on top or cover.
-These tea plants are covered for 2-25 days with penetrable material while young leaves are growing.
+Kabusencha refers to the high-quality teas that are shaded.
+This name is a combination of two Japanese terms – Kabuse and Sencha.
+Kabuse is from the Japanese verb “kabusu,” which means “to cover.”
+Sencha literally means tea leaves that are steeped in hot water.
+These tea plants are covered for 2-25 days with penetrable material while young leaves grow.
 It is usually processed in green tea after picking but can also be used for producing oolong and black tea.
-Kabusencha is shaded for a shorter time compared to Gyokuro leaves and also sometimes known as shade-grown Sencha.
+Kabusencha is shaded for a shorter time compared to Gyokuro leaves and is also sometimes known as shade-grown Sencha.

 What is Sencha?

-Sencha is overall category name for steamed processed tea, and therefore, Kabusecha and Gyokuro are also called Sencha as they are steam-processed.
+Sencha is the overall category name for steamed processed tea, and therefore, Kabusecha and Gyokuro are also called Sencha as they are steam-processed.
+While Gyokuro is technically a kabusecha, but a little more expensive type of tea due to the longer period of time to cover it.

 Growing

 Gyokuro tea plants are kept in the shade for at least three weeks or more before harvesting.
-They are covered with straw mats which only allow few sun rays to pass.
-It increases nutrients levels and color.
+After shading, the plants are steamed first, then they are covered for 20 days with straw mats or crinkled versions of the original leaves, which only allow a few sun rays to pass.
+It increases nutrient levels and color.
 Leaves become a dark almost mossy green and rich in taste and flavor.
+This is because a higher content of chlorophyll is retained in the leaves due to a longer period of cover.
+Gyokuro is usually picked up between the months of May and June.

-Kabusecha almost has the same process but for a shorter time and different material shade compared to the Gyokuro plant.
+Kabusecha almost has the same process but for a shorter time, between 7 to 14 days, and with different material shade compared to the Gyokuro plant.
 The tea leaves are covered with porous material before picking for over two weeks.

 Processing

 All green tea varieties go through almost the same processing style.
-Right after picking, the tea leaves are steamed in hot water which reduces the oxidation level and rolls.
+Right after picking, the tea leaves are steamed in hot water, reducing the oxidation level and rolling.
 It is later dried and kneaded into small pieces.
 The final product you see is the loose leaves, which are wholly used when brewing tea.
-Some manufactures use some other slightly different techniques to preserve the maximum nutrient even later when packaging.
+Some manufacturers use other slightly different techniques to preserve the maximum nutrient even later when packaging.

 Covering the tea leaves results in a high level of L-Theanine production, which changes into catechins if exposed to the sun.
 It is the main ingredient that gives the tea its umami flavor.
-Covered tea has rich umami flavor and after taste bitterness.
-Gyokuro tea has a multilayered sweet and umami flavor.
+Covered tea has a rich umami flavor and after-taste bitterness.
 When brewed, it has a pale yellow color and rich texture.
+That is why high-end sushi restaurants would serve this expensive kind of tea due to an attractive emerald hue and an umami flavor with sweet overtones upon brewing.

 Kabusecha tea has a mild, refreshing and more umami taste compared to Sencha.
-It looks greenish-yellow liquid when brewed and has visible consistency.
+It looks greenish-yellow liquid when brewed and has visual consistency.

 Nutrients

 Gyokuro tea is enriched with powerful antioxidants that boost your immune system.
-Lots of people add this tea to their daily diet because it improves your energy level and has many health benefits.
+Lots of people add this tea to their daily diet because it improves their energy level and has many health benefits.
 This tea is best for fighting radicals and lessens the chance of cancer.
-Moreover, it has all the nutrients that help in combating many health-related issues.
+Moreover, it has all the nutrients that help combat many health-related issues.

-Kabusecha, due to being grown in the shade for a long time, has a high amount of L-theanine and amino acid, which helps in mental focus and other health issues.
+Kabusecha, due to being grown in the shade for a long time, has a high amount of L-theanine and amino acids, which helps in mental focus and other health issues.

 Sencha is beneficial because of the high number of antioxidants in its leaves.
 Leaves are not kept under the shade and are exposed to direct sunlight, which increases the production of antioxidants.
 These antioxidants are crucial and beneficial to your health.